Creating Wall Openings in Revit Structure: A Step-by-Step Guide

 Hello and welcome to Revit Structure.
 Let's get started.
 In a previous video we had placed the walls and the footings for the equipment room.

 Now let's take another look at our relinked architectural model in our model.
-You see we have openings for access into the equipment room and the architect has provided a curtain wall which we need to provide an opening for a pass into the new room he's provided us in his model.
+You see we have openings for access into the equipment room and the Architect has provided a curtain wall which we need to provide an opening for a pass into the new room he's provided us in his model.
 Let's get started.

-First thing we want to do is we want to go to the structure tab, the opening panel and select wall.
+First thing we want to do is we want to go to the Structure tab, the Opening panel and select Wall.
 This is going to be our wall opening.
-Okay as this command works we have to pick the wall first and give it a general line.
+Okay, as this command works we have to pick the wall first and give it a general line.

 Let's pick that.
 First thing we want to do is we want to pick the line that we want to align our opening to.
-So let's pick that and then we'll pick our window line here.
+So let's pick that and then we'll pick our opening line here.

 So let's pick the edge of the wall first.
 Now let's pick our wall opening.
 Now you can see we have a perfectly aligned opening.

 This will be a live section so we can actually work in it.
-Okay let's pick it.
+Okay, let's pick it.
 Let's scale it up.

 I like a quarter inch.
 It works well.
 And let's make the refinement of it to fine.

-Okay let's make it a workable space.
+Okay, let's make it a workable space.
 So let's drag it down and zoom on.
 ZA.

-Let's pick in the window and we see that it's moved up to the finished floor line.
+Let's click in the window and we see that it's moved up to the finished floor line.
 Let's pick outside of here.
 Now we see we have a header here for our wall and the top of the opening.

 Let's go up and find our opening here.
 Let's pick that and it's now aligned.
 We have a perfectly aligned opening to the curtain wall.